Terms and conditions for Plusnet Business Services

 3. Regulations and use of the service

 3.1 Any customer equipment must be:

-- Connected using the applicable Plusnet network termination point, unless The Customer has Plusnet's permission to connect by another means, and used in compliance with any relevant instructions, standards or laws; and
+3.1.2. connected using the applicable Plusnet network termination point, unless the Customer has Plusnet's permission to connect by another means, and used in compliance with any relevant instructions, standards or laws; and

-- Adequately protected by The Customer against viruses and other breaches of security.
+3.1.3. adequately protected by the Customer against viruses and other breaches of security.